-- Intentionally, knowingly or recklessly causes bodily injury to family member (bodily injury means physical pain, illness or impairment of physical condition)
+- Intentionally, knowingly or recklessly cause bodily injury to a family member (bodily injury means physical pain, illness or impairment of physical condition)

 Clearly, spanking a child causes pain, which under both of these statutes would constitute bodily injury and a law violation.
 However, there is a defense – called the Reasonable Discipline Defense — which allows parents and guardians to use force on children for disciplinary purposes.

 The Reasonable Discipline Defense